The role of Epstein-Barr virus in Hodgkin lymphoma

 FACTORS SUGGESTING AN ASSOCIATION

-Early epidemiologic data suggested that HL develops among persons with a delayed exposure to a ubiquitous infectious agent, Epstein-Barr virus (EBV).
+Early epidemiologic data suggested that HL develops among persons with a delayed exposure to a ubiquitous infectious agent, EBV.
 The following sections will review data suggesting an association between EBV and HL.
 Mechanisms thought to be involved in the development of EBV-negative HL are presented separately.
 (See "The Reed-Sternberg cell and the pathogenesis of Hodgkin lymphoma".)

 - Mueller N, Evans A, Harris NL, et al. Hodgkin's disease and Epstein-Barr virus.
 Altered antibody pattern before diagnosis.
 N Engl J Med 1989; 320:689.